OpenMatchmaking/documentation/docs/README.md

 - Content

 ### Header info
 - Request ID - A unique identifier per each incoming request.
-Should be specified for any message, that passed into/from message queue.
+Should be specified for any message, that passed into/taken from a message queue.
 - Microservice name - A unique microservice name which is used for understanding which service should process this request.
 - Request URI - String which is used to identify a resource.
 - HTTP method - Applied HTTP method over the resource.
 Just provide it as is in message further.